zapaz/synpress/README.md

 - passes welcome page
 - imports wallet
-- changes network (defaults to `goerli`) or creates custom network and changes to it (depending on your setup)
+- changes network (defaults to `sepolia`) or creates custom network and changes to it (depending on your setup)
 - switches back to Cypress window and starts testing